 A one day, hands on, information packed paper clay workshop.

-Suitable for absolute beginners, through to the most experienced clay user.
+Suitable for absolute beginners, teachers, through to the most experienced clay user.

 Learn from an expert, but in a fun, hands-on way.